-(3) Refiners, position holders at California terminals, and enterers identified in this section must estimate and report CH₄ and N₂O emissions using Equation C–8 and Table C-2 as described in 40 CFR §98.33(c)(1), except that the emission factors in Table 2-4 of this section will be used for each fuel required to be reported in section 95121(a)(2) above.
+(3) Refiners, position holders at California terminals, enterers, and biomass-derived fuel production facilities identified in this section must estimate and report CH₄ and N₂O emissions using Equation C–8 and Table C-2 as described in 40 CFR §98.33(c)(1), except that the emission factors in Table 2-4 of this section will be used for each fuel required to be reported in section 95121(a)(2) above.

 Table 2-4.
 Transportation Fuel CH₄ and N₂O emission factors